ctittel/fresh-docker/README.md

 If you use other ports / names / settings, you have to substitute in the commands below.

 ### Ports
-- VNC: 5900 (transfered to host server)
+- VNC: Uses Port `5900`, which is exposed to the host server
 - other networking happening is SSH (port 22) and the ROS bridge (9090), but this happens in a self-contained network

 ### Container / Variable names